IMPORTANT COURSE NOTES

 Your passport to adventure!
 Explore soaring peaks, turquoise lakes, delicious cuisine, and endless activities, across more than 6,000 square km of wilderness in Banff National Park alone, with your Parks Canada Pass.
 If you’re entering Banff National Park by personal vehicle, a park pass is required.
 We suggest purchasing your National Park Pass online prior to arrival for express entry into the park.

-Celebrate in Style after the Run at Melissa’s
+Celebrate in Style after your run at Melissa's!

 Free Event!
-The Official Post Race Party of Melissa's Road Race is downtown Banff at Melissa’s Missteak Bar and Grill on Saturday night!
+The Official Post Race Party of Melissa's Road Race is downtown Banff at Melissa's Missteak on Saturday night!

 Dinner is available from the menu.